The General Graph Matching Game: Approximate Core: A -Approximate Core for the Matching Game

 \begin{proposition} Assume that the underlying graph $G$ has no odd cycles of length less than $2k+1$.
 Then imputation $c$ is in the ${{2k} \over {2k+1}}$-approximate core of the matching game for $G$. \end{proposition}

-An easy corollary of Balinski's result, Theorem \ref{thm.Balinski}, is that the integrality gap of LP-relaxation (\ref{eq.core-primal}) is precisely ${2 \over 3}$.
-For completeness, we have provided a proof in Corollary \ref{cor.Balinski}.
+Finally, we show in Theorem \ref{thm.tight} that the integrality gap of LP-relaxation (\ref{eq.core-primal}) is precisely ${2 \over 3}$.
 As a consequence of this fact, improving the approximation factor of an imputation for the matching game is not possible.